anabneri/Sayajins-Fight/README.md

 # Sayajins-Fight
-A project a little funny about the fight with warriors
+A project a little funny usind Java and object-oriented programming to iniciants about the fight with warriors